zeroluck/docs/sources/reference/ldap/attribute.md

-# How to calculate and release new attribute in oxTrust
+# How to map new ldap attribute with Gluu oxTrust

 There are two types of attributes.
 1. Standard LDAP attributes 2.
 Custom attributes by Organization.
 Procedure is little bit different for these two